utkarsh201314/Data_Analysis_project-jobs-data-analysis-/README.md

 #### Results

 ![Most Optimal Skills for Data Analysts in the US](images/Most_Optimal_Skills_for_Data_Analysts_in_the_US.png)
-*A scatter plot visualizing the most optimal skills (high paying & high demand) for data analysts in the US.*
+*A scatter plot visualizing the most optimal skills (high paying & high demand) for data analysts in India.*

 #### Insights: